Snaefell

-Snaefell (snjœ-fjall/snjó-fall – snow mountain or snaufjell - area above the tree line) – (Sniaull) is the highest mountain and the only summit above 2000 ft on the Isle of Man, at 620.9 m above sea level.
-The summit is crowned by a railway station, cafe, several communications masts and can be reached by narrow gauge railway.
+Snaefell (snjœ-fjall/snjó-fall, "snow mountain"; Sniaull) is the highest mountain and the only summit above 2000 ft on the Isle of Man, at 620.9 m above sea level.
+The summit is crowned by a railway station, cafe, and several communications masts, and can be reached by narrow gauge railway.

 Views

 It is a well-known saying in the Isle of Man that on a clear day six kingdoms can be seen from the top: the Isle of Man, England, Ireland, Scotland, Wales and Heaven.
 Some versions add a seventh kingdom, that of Manannán (or the sea).

 The summit plaque indicates the directions of five points from Snaefell as well as their distances: